Li-Ming-Fan/Zeras/README.md

 ## Usage

-For usage of this package, please refer to the demo, or the repositories:
+For usage of this package, please refer to the repositories:

 https://github.com/Li-Ming-Fan/text_classification